Eomm/blog-posts/posts/03-to-production.md

 // ...
 fastify.register(env, { ... })
   .after((err) => {
-    if (err) throw err // if the config file has some issue, we must bubble up them fastify.register(fastifyMongo, { url: fastify.config.DB_URI }) })
+    if (err) throw err // if the config file has some issue, we must bubble up it fastify.register(fastifyMongo, { url: fastify.config.DB_URI }) })
 ```